How to make Word documents accessible

 - images of text

-- graphical objects and shapes that have meaning
+- shapes or visual elements that have meaning

 - interactive components, like form fields

-For example, a line chart must have good contrast between the:
+For example, a line chart must have clear contrast between:

-Decorative images do not need accessible colour contrast.
+Decorative images do not need to meet contrast requirements.

 How to check colour contrast